 Privileged persons do not need to register with the Immigration and Naturalisation Service (IND) because they are registered in the Probas (Protocollaire basisadministratie) system of the Netherlands Ministry of Foreign Affairs.

-Privileged persons are not obliged to register in the GBA.
-However, it is strongly advised that members of this group do register in the GBA as a number of official organisations in the Netherlands make use of this personal records database.
-For example, these official organisations could request a GBA extract (uittreksel) from you as proof of address.
+Privileged persons are not obliged to register in the Municipal Personal Records Database (BRP, formerly the GBA).
+However, it is strongly advised that members of this group do register in the BRP as a number of official organisations in the Netherlands make use of this personal records database.
+For example, these official organisations could request a BRP extract (uittreksel) from you as proof of address.
 Please note that you are also able to get an extract from the Probas system of the Netherlands Ministry of Foreign Affairs

 To read about the exact procedure, click on Registration procedures for privileged persons.

-Please note: privileged persons can make an appointment to register in the GBA by sending an email to email@example.com.
+Please note: privileged persons can make an appointment to register in the BRP by sending an email to email@example.com.

-Each newly arrived privileged person will receive the citizen service number, the Burgerservicenummer/BSN (which replaces the tax and social insurance number or SoFi number), from the Tax and Customs Administration.
+Each newly arrived privileged person will receive the citizen service number, the Burgerservicenummer/BSN (which replaces the tax and social insurance number or SoFi number), from the Ministry of Foreign Affairs.